Semi-classical asymptotics of partial Bergman kernels on $\mathbb{R}$-symmetric complex manifolds with boundary: Introduction

-The following question is closely related to the problem of extending the Kodaira embedding theorem to complex manifolds with boundary and are fundamental questions in the study of complex manifolds with boundary.
+which is not of finite type.
+However, $M$ admits a holomorphic $S^1$-action: $e^{i\theta}\circ(z_1,z_2)=(e^{i\theta}z_1,e^{i\theta}z_2)$ and admits an $S^1$-invariant strictly plurisubharmonic weight function $\abs{z}^2$ (so that the trivial line bundle $M\times\C$ endowed with the metric $e^{-2\abs{z}^2}$ is a positive line bundle).
+It is quite interesting to study $\R$-equivariant (or $S^1$-equivariant) semi-classical boundary behavior of Bergman kernel asymptotics with respect to $e^{-2k\abs{z}^2}$ as $k\To+\infty$ (high power of a positive line bundle).
+This is the motivation of this work.
+In this paper, we will study semi-classical boundary behavior of $\mathbb R$-equivariant Bergman kernel with respect to a high power of positive line bundle.
+The following general question is closely related to the problem of extending the Kodaira embedding theorem to complex manifolds with boundary and are fundamental questions in the study of complex manifolds with boundary.

-\begin{question} Let $M$ be a relatively compact connected open subset with smooth boundary $X$ of a complex manifold $M'$ of complex dimension $n$.
+\begin{question} Let $M$ be a relatively compact connected open subset with smooth boundary of a complex manifold $M'$ of complex dimension $n$.
 Suppose that there is a positive holomorphic line bundle $(L, h^L)\rightarrow M'$ over $M'$.
-Find sufficient conditions such that
+Let \(\Pi_k: L^2(M,L^k)\To H^0_{(2)}(M,L^k)\) be the Bergman projection associated to the tensor power $L^k$ of $L$.
+Can we understand the large $k$ behavior of the Bergman kernel or partial Bergman kernels near the boundary of $M$? \end{question}